KrishnaMehta123/TestPublicIntegration/docs/Partner Guide/email-partners/generic-http.md

       </td>

       <td>
-        <ul><li> This field is available only if the feature is enabled for your account.</li><li>Enter the default email address to which you want your users to reply to the campaign. </li> <li> The email address will be used to pre-populate the  *Reply-to Email Address* field as a default value when creating an Email campaign.</li><br /> **Note**: Adding _Default Reply-to Email Address_ for your email campaigns is currently in Private Beta.
-For more information,  refer to [Sender Details](doc:create-message-sender-details#sender-details).</ul>
+        <ul><li> This field is available only if the feature is enabled for your account.</li><li>Enter the default email address to which you want your users to reply to the campaign. </li> <li> The email address will be used to pre-populate the  *Reply-to Email Address* field as a default value when creating an Email campaign.</li></ul><br /> **Note**: Adding *Default Reply-to Email Address* for your email campaigns is currently in Private Beta.
+For more information,  refer to [Sender Details](doc:create-message-sender-details#sender-details).
       </td>
     </tr>